-If you live in a warm area without risk of prolonged freezing temperatures in the winter, you can skip ahead.
+If you live in a warm area without the risk of prolonged freezing temperatures in the winter, you can skip ahead.
 If your park does have real winters, then there are some considerations to make.

 If the temperature in a flush restroom is below freezing long enough, the water will freeze which will cause severe damage or at least make the fixtures inoperable.
 Heaters will keep the restroom from freezing in which case the building will need to be insulated enough to meet the local energy code.
-Codes are important to meet not only for legal reasons but because they make the building energy efficient saving money and helping the environment.
+Codes are important to meet not only for legal reasons but because they make the building energy-efficient saving money and helping the environment.

 You may still decide to shut down restrooms in the winter if funding is an issue or if there’s such a lack of visitation that you feel it isn’t worth it.
-In this case you’ll need to winterize your building so that freezing temperatures won’t damage it.
+In this case, you’ll need to winterize your building so that freezing temperatures won’t damage it.

 Does Your Restroom Need to Fit a Certain Look for Your Park?

 Some parks have a theme or motif.
 Restrooms can be made with a huge variety of outward appearances; getting one that matches your park’s theme shouldn’t be too difficult.
 Though depending on the look you want, the price could be higher.
 Ask yourself- in terms of dollars- how much is it worth it to you to have the restroom look a certain way?
 It’s good to think about this while still in the budgeting phase of restroom planning.